-GRADE LEVEL: 9-12, may be repeated for credit PREREQUISITE: Grade of B or better in Photography 1
+GRADE LEVEL: 9-12, may be repeated for credit PREREQUISITE: Grade of B or better in Photography 1 HIGH SCHOOL CREDIT: (grades 9-12 only) Vocational, Elective

 Video Editing

 This course provides a project-based video arts program which guides students in technical instruction and practical experiences for aspiring artists in the production of film, video and new media projects.
 They will use video editing software to create artful projects while learning appropriate video arts vocabulary, how to respond & analyze works of art, the history of film & video, and the use of video arts in advertising, entertainment & culture.
 The students will critique and display their work through film festivals and public web media.
 The purpose of Video Editing is for students to experience a beginning level of film techniques, lighting, editing and screenwriting.